 A Weekend Break in Dubrovnik

-Once again, Dubrovnik is perfect for a short break.
+Once again, Dubrovnik is perfect for a weekend break in Croatia.
 If you’re there for two or even three nights you’ll probably just about cover the main sights and sample the delights of locally caught seafood several times.

 As you’ll have two full days in the city, you’ll probably spend the first day exploring as much of the Old Town as you can, and then the second day going back to all those things you missed or want to see again!